alibaba/arthas/site/src/site/sphinx/en/jvm.md

 * COUNT: the count of active threads
 * DAEMON-COUNT: the count of active daemon threads
-* LIVE-COUNT: the maximum count of the live threads since JVM starts
+* PEAK-COUNT: the maximum count of the live threads since JVM starts
 * STARTED-COUNT: the total count of the created threads since JVM starts
+* DEADLOCK-COUNT: the count of deadlock threads